 CacheFS can use all or part of a local disk to store data from one or more remote file systems.
 A user accessing a file does not need to know whether the file is stored in a cache or is being read from the original file system.
-The user opens, reads, and writes files as
+The user opens, reads, and writes files as usual

 A cache with default parameters can be created with the mount command.
 Default parameters can be changed with the cfsadmin command.
-See "Cached File System Administration" on page 37 and "Cache Resource Parameters in CacheFS" on page 38.
-Specific details of CacheFS are discussed in "Planning a CacheFS File System" in Chapter 2.
+See "cfsadmin Command" on page 33 and "Cache Resource Parameters" on page 35.